ffxstyleguide/styleguide-afr/_section_colours/01primary-colours.md

 ---
-title:  brand colours
+title:  primary colours
 menu-item: true
 ---

-## brand colours
+## primary colours
 {: .styleguide-heading}

+The primary colors are the core, used to define our brand.
+They should be used predominately BLAHBLAH in marketing our product.

 {% include colour-table.html colour="cerulean" base-tint="400" %}